PacktPublishing/D3.js-Quick-Start-Guide/MAPS.md

 Note that the `map_json` variable is just a JavaScript object that adheres to the GeoJSON structure (it adds an `id` property which is optional).
 This is very important.
 If the object didn't adhere to the GeoJSON structure, D3 would not work as it should.

+In production, you would probably make an AJAX call to get this data, or at the very least, create your own geoJSON file similar to the one being hosted on rawgit.com.
+The setup above was created to make learning easier by decreasing the complexity associated with AJAX.

 ## Use a projection

 Now let's start our `app.js` file: